 A toddler bed was not yet an option.

 I scored the internet for more suggestions and solutions.
 A toddler bed was out of the question because our toddler would not stay in her bed (or room for that matter) for more than 1 minute.

 Inevitably, we would end up having a little visitor in bed with us every night for the foreseeable future (or worse, roaming the house!).

-I read a ton of reviews on this crib tent and I it sounded like people were having a lot of success without having any safety issues.
-From my own personal experience, these are the reasons this crib tent has been a gift from the sleep Gods.
+I read a ton of reviews on this crib tent, and it sounded like people were having a lot of success without having any safety issues.
+From my personal experience, these are the reasons this crib tent has been a gift from the sleep Gods.

-It has been 1 year since we started using the crib tent and it still works like a charm.
-Soon we will be transitioning our daughter to a toddler bed, but until then we are leaving it up.
+It has been one year since we started using the crib tent, and it still works like a charm.
+Soon we will be transitioning our daughter to a toddler bed, but until then, we are leaving it up.

 An Honest Crib Tent Review